QuakeMigrate/QuakeMigrate/docs/installation.rst

 Installation
 ============
-:mod:`QuakeMigrate` is a predominantly Python package with some routines written and optimised in C. These are built and linked to QuakeMigrate at installation, which means you will need to ensure that there is a suitable compiler available (see :ref:`C compilers`).
+:mod:`QuakeMigrate` is a predominantly Python package with some routines written and optimised in C. These are built and linked to QuakeMigrate at installation - if installing from source (i.e. not through ``pip``), you will need to ensure that there is a suitable compiler available (see :ref:`C compilers`).

 Supported operating systems
 ---------------------------